 Jaipur is commonly known as the ‘Pink City’ due to its stunning buildings which were painted pink in 1876 to welcome the Prince of Wales and Queen Victoria.
 Jaipur is also the biggest city in the state of Rajasthan, and its capital.
 Together with Agra and Delhi, it is part of the famous Golden “Triangle” which attracts thousands of Indian and international tourists every year.
 The most-visited sites include the mesmerizing City Palace, a couple of impressive Rajput forts and the many temples.

-Varanasi is one of the most beautiful, historical and spiritual cities in Northern India.
+Varanasi is one of the most beautiful, historical and spiritual cities in northern India.
 The first settlements date back to the 11th century BC, making it one of the oldest inhabited places in the world.
-It is a sacred place to both Hindus and Jains.
-Varanasi is also home to a varied range of vendors, sadhus, entrepreneurs, priests, pilgrims and families.
-The scenes of devotion that travelers can witness in the river set against the backdrop of some of the most stunning temples, especially at sunrise, are certainly some of the most impressive in the world.
+A sacred place for both Hindus and Jains, it is also home to a varied range of vendors, sadhus, entrepreneurs, priests, pilgrims and families.
+The scenes of devotion in the river, set against the backdrop of stunning temples, are certainly some of the most impressive in the world.

 Most famous for its stunning lakes, forts, temples and palaces, Udaipur is another city located in the state of Rajasthan, and is certainly not to be missed.
 Lovers will be delighted to hear that this is a city filled with romantic spots, as well as beautiful gardens.
 Over the years, it has been a favorite setting for many movies, including James Bond-title Octopussy (1983).
 The city is filled with colour, as locals opt to wear vibrant clothes, and fairs and festivals happen year-round.